 If the questions above fill you with curiosity this is the course for you!

 Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach across the secondary school history curriculum for the 11-16 age range.

 You’ll explore inclusive ways to teach history, and develop your ability to teach different historical concepts such as causation, interpretation, change and continuity.

-When you’re at Manchester Met, you’ll mainly study with your PGCE History group.
-You’ll consider how to plan lessons, reflect on your planning, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.
+When you are in university, you’ll study mainly with your PGCE History group.
+You will consider how to plan lessons, reflect on your planning, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

 You’ll also learn through peer-collaboration and sharing knowledge with your fellow history trainees to develop your subject knowledge.